m5stack/m5-docs/docs/en/module/comx_lorawan470.md

 ## Description

 **COM.LoRaWAN470** is a LoRaWAN communication module suitable for 470MHz frequency launched by M5Stack.
-The module adopts the Ai-Thinker Ra-07 module solution, which supports long-distance communication and has both ultra-low power consumption and high sensitivity.
+The module adopts the ASR6501 solution, which supports long-distance communication and has both ultra-low power consumption and high sensitivity.
 The module integrates the LoRaWAN protocol stack and adopts a serial communication interface (using AT command set for control), and can be used as a collection node to access a large number of gateways for data collection and management.

 An external power supply is provided (5V-12V input can be adjusted by switching the dial on-board switches).
 The module fits for long distance low power IoT communication applications, such as deployment of environmental monitoring nodes.

 ## Product Features

-- Ai-Thinker Ra-07 module solution
+- ASR6501
 - Operating frequency: 470MHz
 - SMA antenna
 - Communication interface: UART